mikarubi/voluseg/README.md

 - Apache Spark 1.6.2
 - Advanced Normalization Tools (ANTS) 2.1.0

-# Installation
-- Copy all initial volumes into a separate directory
-- Within the python environment set the following variables:

 # Instructions and Demo
 - Download an example dataset folder: